Multimeter: Digital

+Components

 Probes

 A multimeter can use many different test probes to connect to the circuit or device under test.
 Crocodile clips, retractable hook clips, and pointed probes are the three most common types.
 Tweezer probes are used for closely spaced test points, as for instance surface-mount devices.
 The connectors are attached to flexible, well insulated leads terminated with connectors appropriate for the meter.
 Probes are connected to portable meters typically by shrouded or recessed banana jacks, while benchtop meters may use banana jacks or BNC connectors.
 2 mm plugs and binding posts have also been used at times, but are less commonly used today.
 Indeed, safety ratings now require shrouded banana jacks.

 The banana jacks are typically placed with a standardized center-to-center distance of 3/4 inch, to allow standard adapters or devices such as voltage multiplier or thermocouple probes to be plugged in.

 Clamp meters clamp around a conductor carrying a current to measure without the need to connect the meter in series with the circuit, or make metallic contact at all.
 Those for AC measurement use the transformer principle; clamp-on meters to measure small current or direct current require more exotic sensors, such as; hall effect based systems that measure the nonchanging magnetic field to determine the current.